November 20, 2018 | Authored by: Kevin Cancilla

 European media allies to take down Netflix

-The tactic has produced one of the most well-known streaming video on demand (SVOD) brands in America: Hulu.
-The service — which announced in May that it had surpassed 20 million US subscribers — is co-owned among Fox, Disney, Comcast and AT&T. It has become a destination for exclusive network content and popular television, as well as acclaimed original series.
+The tactic has produced one of the most well-known streaming videos on demand (SVOD) brands in America: Hulu.
+The service — which announced in May that it had surpassed 20 million US subscribers — is co-owned by Fox, Disney, Comcast, and AT&T. It has become a destination for exclusive network content and popular television, as well as acclaimed original series.

 European media companies are the latest to adopt this model, and with a common enemy in mind: Netflix.
 Struggling to adapt, providers in Europe are getting creative with how they respond to an encroaching giant.

 Already available in countries across the world, Netflix has recently ramped up its international expansion, seeing an oncoming plateau in American subscriber growth.
 While India is a key focus, Europe seems to be the next SVOD market Netflix attempts to dominate.
 The service is massively popular in Western Europe as it stands.
 According to 2018 eMarketer data, nearly 70 percent of OTT subscribers in the region use Netflix, including: